tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 subway.

 Now, what would you change to make it stop raining?
-And what do you expect to see as an output? {: .question}
+And what do you expect to see as an output?
+{: .question}

 Correct!
-If you change the `rain = true` to `rain = false`, and re-run the cell, the code will tell us to bike, because it is faster.
+If you change the `rain = true` to `rain = false`, and re-run this example, the code will tell us to bike, because it is faster.
+{: .answer}

 At this point, it is important to note that there are many, many ways to write the same code.
 Maybe you would like to ask the question "Is it *not* raining?" instead, or decide which mode of transporation takes the longest time.
-As long as they give the correct asnwer, all of these formulations are valid.
+As long as they give the correct answer, all of these formulations are valid.
 The important thing is that they let you write code that is easy to read, and easy to understand.

-Maybe nested statements are easier to understand for you.
-In most cases, this is fine.
+What if nested statements are easier to understand for you?
+Well, this is fine.
 The most important thing is to write code that prevents you from making mistakes.
 If you are more confident in your nested statements, then use them!

-Before we move on, there is a final operation on Booleans we need to discuss: *and*.
+Before we move on, there is a final operation on Booleans we need to discuss:
+*and*.
 Most programming languages will use `&` or `&&` or `and` to describe it.
 The *and* operation will look at both statements, and return *true* only if both are *true*:

 ````julia